128technology/docs/docs/wan_migration_to_mist.md

 ![Manage with Mist](/img/mist-migration-unassign6.png)

-#### 4. Installation
+#### 5. Installation

-The device will start installing the necessary cloud components ato become a Mist-managed device.
-The SSR will restart several times during the process.
+The device starts installing the necessary cloud components to become a Mist-managed device.
+The SSR restarts several times during the process.

-You will be able to remote SSH into the device from the conductor until the migration is complete.
+You are not able to remote SSH into the device from the conductor until the migration is complete.

 If the SSR is currently running a package-based 6.x install, it will not be converted to image-based until the next upgrade.